Skip to content

 Admin API definitions

-The InfoConnect Hub comes with the following admin APIs that can be used to setup the product, either manually (via CURL / Postman / any other API client) or as part of CI / CD flow:
+The InfoConnect Hub comes with the following admin APIs that can be used to set up the product, either manually (via CURL / Postman / any other API client) or as part of the CI / CD flow:

 1. Encryption API – allows encrypting sensitive data like passwords or other secrets

-2. Connections - manages IBM i connection definitions.
-It is possible to configure a single InfoConnect Hub instance to connect to multiple back-end systems, however in most scenarios dedicated 1 - 1 relationship would work best to ensure the proper segregation of access rules,
+2. Connections – manages IBM i connection definitions.
+It is possible to configure a single InfoConnect Hub instance to connect to multiple back-end systems; however, in most scenarios a dedicated 1 – 1 relationship would work best to ensure the proper segregation of access rules,

 3. Program Calls – manages program call definitions that will be surfaced for the consumers as REST APIs